gtache/fxml-compiler/README.md

 ### Resource bundle injection

-There are three ways to inject resource bundles into a controller:
+There are five ways to inject resource bundles into a controller:

 - `CONSTRUCTOR`: Inject resource bundle in the view constructor
-    - ```java
-      view = new View(controller, resourceBundle);
+    - `view = new View(controller, resourceBundle)`
-      ```
-    - This is the default injection method because it is the most similar to FXMLLoader (
+    - This is the default injection method.
-      `FXMLLoader.setResources(resourceBundle)`).
 - `CONSTRUCTOR_FUNCTION`: Injects a function in the view constructor
     - `bundleFunction.apply(key)`
-    - The function takes a string (the key) and returns a string (the value)
+    - The function takes a string (the key) and returns a string (the value).
-    - This allows using another object than a resource bundle for example
+    - This allows using another object than a resource bundle for example.
 - `CONSTRUCTOR_NAME`: Injects the resource bundle name in the view constructor
     - `ResourceBundle.getBundle(bundleName)`
+    - Just for the convenience of not having to create the resource bundle instance outside the view.
 - `GETTER`: Retrieves the resource bundle using a controller getter method
     - `controller.resources()`
     - The method name (resources) was chosen because it matches the name of the field injected by FXMLLoader.
     - The method must be accessible from the view (e.g. package-private).
+    - **This ignores the `resources` attribute of fx:include.**
 - `GET-BUNDLE`: Retrieves the resource bundle using a resource path
     - The resource path is passed to the generator (see [Maven Plugin](#maven-plugin)).
+    - The resource path will therefore be a constant in the view class.
+    - **This ignores the `resources` attribute of fx:include.**

 ## View creation